 The starting note of the melody is the 1st note of the scale (do): the note that has the same name as the key that the song is being played in.

-When you look at the sheet music attached here for Down The Road, observe that the first measure of the break begins two measures from the time that the last syllable of the verse is sung.
+When you look at the sheet music files for Down The Road at the end of this write-up, observe that the first measure of the break begins two measures from the time that the last syllable of the verse is sung.
 Another way of looking at this is that there are two measures of the 1 chord that are played at the end of the verse before the break begins.
-If enough of us make it a point to observe and practice this, this will go along ways towards minimizing the confusion that can easily result (due to the unusual form of the song) when Down The Road is played at a jam.
+If enough of us make it a point to observe and practice this, this will go a long way towards minimizing the confusion that can easily result (due to the unusual form of the song) when Down The Road is played at a jam.

 There are two things that one can do to help prevent confusion about when the break begins (i.e., when the form starts over again):